jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 ### Interface Segregation Principle
 *A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.*

 Our product does not currently follow the Interface Segregation Principle as our classes `Student`, `Group`, and `Message` are currently only have catch-all interfaces that handle everything about that class.
-While we could modify our class structure to accomidate for that, it isn't currently implemented, nor is it particularly on our roadmap.
+While we could modify our class structure to accomodate for that, it isn't currently implemented, nor is it particularly on our roadmap.

 ### Dependency Inversion Principle
 *Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.*